jaseknighter/flora/README.md

 > **WARNING: due to the nature of its implementation frequency values close to 0 may cause glitches and/or extremely loud audio artifacts!**

-For safety purposes, note frequency is limited to 0.2 to prevent loud noises in both the Bandsaw engine and the lua code for norns.
+For safety purposes, the minimum note frequency value is set to 0.2 to prevent loud noises.
+This safety measure is implemented in both the Bandsaw engine and the lua code for norns.

 **Note #2**
-The Bandsaw engine becomes loudly percussive as the values for rqmin and rqmax are increased above five.
+The Bandsaw engine becomes loudly percussive as the values for rqmin and rqmax increase.
 Please take care not to hurt your ears, especially when using headphones.

 ![](images/three_more_plants_inv.png)